ty-elastic/instruqt_o11y--course--field--100-logs-workflow--main/instruqt/tracks/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

   ```
 3. Click `Save`

 Saving an ES|QL query allows others on our team to easily re-run it on demand.
-By saving the query, we can also add it to our dashboard!

-## Adding our table to a dashboard

-1. Click `Dashboards` in the left-hand navigation pane
-2. Open the `Ingress Status` dashboard (if it isn't already open)
-3. Click `Add from library`
-4. Find and select `ua_release_dates`
-5. Close the fly-out
-6. Click `Save` to save the dashboard

 # Organizing our dashboard